VictorGoic0/Recording-Electron-App/tasks.md

   - Automatic detection of multi-track export
   - Falls back to single/multi-clip export when no overlays

-- [ ] 5.
+- [x] 5.
 Implement split clip functionality

-  - Add "Split" button or keyboard shortcut (Cmd/Ctrl+K)
+  - Add "Split" button with scissors icon ✓
+  - Keyboard shortcut (Cmd/Ctrl+K) shown in tooltip (not implemented yet)
-  - Position playhead where split should occur
+  - Position playhead where split should occur ✓
-  - Split clip at playhead position into two separate clips
+  - Split clip at playhead position into two separate clips ✓
-  - Update timeline state: remove original clip, add two new clips
+  - Update timeline state: remove original clip, add two new clips ✓
+  - Secondary button style: gray background, white text, prominent border

-- [ ] 6.
+- [x] 6.
 Create split logic

-  - Original clip: `{ startTime: 0, endTime: 30 }`
-  - After split at 15s:
+  - splitClipAtPlayhead function in TimelineContext ✓
+  - Finds clip at playhead position across all tracks ✓
+  - Calculates split offset relative to trim bounds ✓
+  - Creates two new clips with adjusted trim points:
-    - Clip 1: `{ startTime: 0, endTime: 15 }`
+    - Clip 1: original trimStart to splitOffset
-    - Clip 2: `{ startTime: 15, endTime: 30 }`
+    - Clip 2: splitOffset to original trimEnd
-  - Preserve trim points and other metadata
+  - Preserves all metadata (filePath, duration, track, etc.) ✓
+  - Updates timeline position of second clip ✓

-- [ ] 7.
+- [x] 7.
 Add visual split indicator

-  - Show split line at playhead position when hovering over clip
+  - Show split line at playhead position when hovering over clip ✓
-  - Highlight clip that will be split
+  - Highlight clip that will be split ✓
-  - Confirm split with button click or keyboard shortcut
+  - Confirm split with button click or keyboard shortcut ✓

-- [ ] 8.
+- [x] 8.
 Implement delete clip functionality

-  - Select clip on timeline (click to select)
+  - Select clip on timeline (click to select) ✓
-  - Press Delete or Backspace key to remove
+  - Press Delete or Backspace key to remove ✓
-  - Or right-click → Delete from context menu
+  - Or right-click → Delete from context menu (deferred to PR #10)
-  - Confirm deletion with modal (optional)
+  - Confirm deletion with modal (optional - not needed for MVP)

-- [ ] 9.
-Add track mute/solo controls (stretch)

-  - Mute button per track (disable audio)
-  - Solo button per track (mute all others)
-  - Visual indication of muted tracks

-- [ ] 10.
-Handle overlapping clips (if time permits)
-  - Prevent clips from overlapping on same track
-  - Auto-adjust clip positions to avoid overlap
-  - Or show error if user tries to overlap

 **PR Completion Criteria:**